Polynomials - Long Division

 More than One Variable

-So far we have been dividing polynomials with only one variable (x), but how do you handle polynomials with two or more variables (such as x and y)?
-You can still use the same method.
+So far we have been dividing polynomials with only one variable (x), but we can handle polynomials with two or more variables (such as x and y) using the same method.

 Example: